Gooey caramel nougat bars made with Medjool dates and an almond flour nougat base. Dunk them in vegan chocolate for a Snickers dessert feel!

 Luckily, the cookbook is meal-prep focused, which narrows down my scope a bit.

-And while these Caramel Almond Nougat Bars are highly delicious and addicting, they’re not a meal prep essential, freeing me to share them with you now.
+And while these Date Caramel Nougat Bars are highly delicious and addicting, they’re not a meal prep essential, freeing me to share them with you now.

 Oh, but they *are* essential; essentially delicious with just six ingredients and an easy no-bake method!